OFFICIAL CORNHOLEATL RULES

 Violations Resulting in Bag Being Removed from Board

-Bags may be removed from board if the player crosses the foul line before releasing the bag, the bag hits the ground and bounces onto the board, or the bag strikes an object such as a tree limb, indoor ceiling, person, etc.
+Bags may be removed from board if the player crosses the foul line (see "Foul Line") before releasing the bag, the bag hits the ground and bounces onto the board, or the bag strikes an object such as a tree limb, indoor ceiling, person, etc.

 If a team is winning 13-0, it is considered a skunk and the leading team wins the game.

 Players may stand anywhere to the left or right of the board but must stay on that side for the entire match.
 Court area is anywhere behind the front of the board.
-Teammates stand at opposite boards but must play on the same side.
+Teammates stand at opposite boards but must play on the same side facing one another.

 The foul line is located at the front of the board.
 All players must toss from behind the foul line.
-If a player crosses the foul line on his or her toss, that toss does not count, and they cannot toss that bag again.
+If a player’s foot touches the ground on the other side of the foul line PRIOR to the bag being released from the player’s hand, that toss does not count, and they cannot toss that bag again.

 Player Requirements and Substitutions

-A minimum of 2 players per team must be present to play.
-(We recommend teams of 3 to 5 players to ensure enough players each week).
+A minimum of 2 players (21+ years old) per team must be present to play.
+We recommend teams of 3 to 5 players to ensure enough players each week.
 You may substitute players after a frame (all bags have been tossed from one side) has concluded.
 No player may be a "walker" and play from both sides during one game.
 If a player arrives late, they cannot substitute in the middle of a frame.

 *This is a co-ed league.
 A mix of male and female players is encouraged but not required.*